‘DWTS’ Season 24 Cast: Official List Of Celebs And Pros Released By ABC

 A post shared by Allison Holker (@allisonholker) on

-Judges Len Goodman, Bruno Tonioli, and Carrie Ann Inaba will return to the show this season and fans can expect to see several celebrities serve as guest judges.
+Judges Len Goodman, Bruno Tonioli, and Carrie Ann Inaba will return to the show this season, and fans can expect to see several celebrities serve as guest judges.

 What do you think about this season’s cast lineup?
 Sound off in the comments about your favorite dance partners.